StuPro-TOSCAna/TOSCAna/docs/dev/plugins/transformation-lifecycle/lifecycle-architecture.md

 - Simplifies the plugin implementation in terms of code size because common parts can get externalized (removes boilerplate code)
 - The plugins structure gets way clearer.

-The TransformationLifecycleInterface (short: TLI) has methods that represent each task these methods get called in the sequence that was defined in PR #159 (or above).
+The TransformationLifecycleInterface (short: TLI) has methods that represent each task these methods get called in the sequence that was defined in PR Pull Request [#159](https://github.com/StuPro-TOSCAna/TOSCAna/pull/159) (or above).

 The creation is done using a factory method that has to be implemented by all subclasses of the `BasePlugin` (currently called `AbstractPlugin`) to produce a Plugin Specific instance of the TLI interface.